issararab/EPSAPG/README.md

         make install

 ### Installing Boost libraries
 Boost is a set of libraries for the C++ programming language that provide support for tasks and structures such as linear algebra, pseudorandom number generation, multithreading, image processing, regular expressions, and unit testing.
-IsarPipeline make use of different optimized algorithms available in Boost, namely tokenizer, string algorithms, and uuid library.
+EPSAPG make use of different optimized algorithms available in Boost, namely tokenizer, string algorithms, and uuid library.
 To install the Boost, type the following:

         yum install boost-devel